double-r-squared/RoadView-G2/README.md

 ![Full Image View — alternate angle](./screenshots/large-view-2.png)

+>Note: Images taken from simulator, images are easier to see on hardware.

 ### Favorites / Quad View

 Select favorite cameras in the WebView, then view 4 at a time on the glasses.
 Scroll to page through them.